stanley-fork/WFGY/TensionUniverse/EventHorizon/README.md

 - training signals for models
 - evaluation harnesses for reasoning agents
-- and templates for how to treat scientific and safety questions
-  as tension problems with clear guardrails.
+- templates for treating scientific and safety questions as tension problems with guardrails

-In other words, this repo defines **what it means** for an AI system to “respect Tension Universe constraints” when it talks about these topics.
+This repository defines what it means for an AI system to respect Tension Universe constraints when it talks about these topics.

 ---

 **Q4.
 Why should I trust that you will not change definitions after the fact?**

 You do not have to trust anyone personally.
 The guardrails are structural:

 - charters define allowed encoding classes and their menus
 - files declare `Last_updated` and carry their own footers
 - BlackHole v1 and its TXT snapshot are frozen once published
-- any v2 update must appear with explicit versioning and changelogs.
+- any v2 update must appear with explicit versioning and changelogs

 If a definition changes without versioning, that is a violation of the stated rules and can be treated as a scientific failure of the project itself.